mikeaadd/NOAA-Case-Study/README.md

 # Final Thoughts

-- use near by weather stations
+- Take into account near by weather stations

 - Try to further control for seasonality